1.0 Introduction

 POST method is required for both resources.

-For each resource method, configure Integration Request with the following configuration:
+For each resource method, configure the Integration Request with the following configuration:

 Integration type: HTTP